 Biofilm is a collection of microorganisms such as bacteria, that attach to a surface and begin to produce an extracellular polymeric substance that helps more of the bacteria to stick together and thrive.
 Biofilm can be very dangerous because it resists sanitisers like chlorine and bleach and can contaminate food.
 In commercial kitchens, biofilm will typically form in food equipment that uses or contains water.
 Chlorine dioxide has proven very effective at breaking down biofilm.
 Prevent dangerous biofilm build-ups in your food equipment by switching sanitisers.

-When you’re ready to give your commercial kitchen the quality sanitiser that will keep it safe and clean, contact the experts at NW Solutions on 1800 226 303 or via email at firstname.lastname@example.org.
+When you’re ready to give your commercial kitchen the quality sanitiser that will keep it safe and clean, contact the experts at Natural Water Solutions on 1800 226 303 or via email at firstname.lastname@example.org.